 “I was a stranger and you did not invite me in, I needed clothes and you did not clothe me, I was sick and in prison and you did not look after me.” —Matthew 25:43

-When my children and grandchildren look back at our point in history, I expect the phrases “war on drugs” and “mass incarceration” to fall as ominously on their ears as the phrase “Jim Crow” does on ours.
-They will marvel at our naïveté, our blindness to a demonstrably discriminatory system, our willingness to believe that racism is a thing of the past merely because people rarely use the n-word in public anymore.
+When my children and grandchildren look back at our point in history, I wonder if the phrases “war on drugs” and “mass incarceration” will fall as ominously on their ears as the phrase “Jim Crow” does on ours.
+Will they marvel at our naïveté, our blindness to a demonstrably discriminatory system, our willingness to believe that racism is a thing of the past merely because people rarely use the n-word in public anymore?

 Despite historically low crime rates similar to other developed nations, the United States imprisons more people than any other country on Earth, even China, which has more than four times our population.
 Our prisoners are disproportionately black, and disproportionately imprisoned for drug offenses even though rates of drug use and distribution are roughly equivalent between black and white populations.
 And yet this was not always the case.
 Incarcerations for drug offenses have increased 1,100% since President Nixon’s War on Drugs began in 1980, with no measurable impact on actual drug use in America.